udevbe/greenfield/README.md

 For convenience, there is a demo setup that you can use.

-To build you need a set of dependencies.
+To build you need a set of native dependencies.
 You can look at the [Docker image](https://github.com/udevbe/greenfield/blob/master/compositor-proxy/Dockerfile#L4) to see which ones you need to build and run respectively, or if you're running a Debian based distro you can run:
 ```
 sudo apt install cmake build-essential ninja-build pkg-config libffi-dev libudev-dev libgbm-dev libdrm-dev libegl-dev \
  libwayland-dev libglib2.0-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev libgraphene-1.0-dev gstreamer1.0-plugins-base \